 Mr. Hrishikesh Mafatlal is the Vice-Chairman and Chief Executive of the multi-million dollar Arvind Mafatlal Group of Companies (AMG).
 AMG has major interests in Textiles (Mafatlal Industries Ltd.), Denims (Mafatlal Denim Ltd.), Rubber Chemicals (NOCIL Ltd.) and Fluorochemicals (Navin Fluorine International Ltd.).
 With his AMD from the Harvard Business School, USA, Mr Mafatalal has, in addition to his major corporate presence, a significant role in the shaping of management education in Mumbai and India.

-He is also actively involved in charitable community development works, being a Trustee of Shri Sadguru Seva Sangh Trust, and the BAIF Development Research Foundation.
+He is a Trustee of Shri Sadguru Seva Sangh Trust and Chairman of BAIF Development Research Foundation.

 How were you introduced to spirituality?
 And how did you chose Radhanath Swami as your spiritual mentor?

 Here was a person who perfectly exemplified the highest truths that I was hearing about in the philosophy, and his kindness and love simply bowled me and my family over completely.
 He was a spiritual magnet who attracted all of us.
 We fell in love!

 Along with you, your entire family has adopted the spiritual path of bhakti-yoga taught by Radhanath Swami.
 How have Radhanath Swami’s teachings shaped your family life?